Mohammad Ali (Pakistani politician)

 Mohammad Ali (محمد علی) is a Pakistani politician from Upper Dir District who was a member of the Khyber Pakhtunkhwa Assembly from 2013 to 2018, belongs to Jamaat-e-Islami Pakistan.
 He is also serving as chairman and member of the different committees.

 Political career

-Ali was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Jamaat-e-Islami Pakistan from PK-92 (Upper Dir-II) in 2013 Pakistani general election.
+Ali was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Jamaat-e-Islami Pakistan from PK-92 (Upper Dir-II) in the 2013 Pakistani general election.